HuzefaUsama25/find-your-song/README.md

 - if lyrics are detected correctly then, proceed otherwise ask for text lyrics
 - search the lyrics on songsear.ch
 - list all songs and ask user to choose number
-- ask the user to play or download the song
-- if asked to play, play on youtube
+- display lyrics, download them, then play song on yt.

-- if asked to download, download from mp3 juices
+## To-DO:

+- Add download song option

+## Setup:

+- Run binary: findsong.exe
+- Or run `python main.py`